apache/pekko-connectors/docs/src/main/paradox/google-common.md

 ## Configuration

-Shared settings for all Google connectors are read by default from the `alpakka.google` configuration section in your `application.conf`.
+Shared settings for all Google connectors are read by default from the `pekko.connectors.google` configuration section in your `application.conf`.
 The available options and their default values are documented in the `reference.conf`.
 If you use a non-standard configuration path or need multiple different configurations please refer to the sections below.